Efficient Two Photon Generation from an Emitter in a Cavity: Derivation of the Hamiltonian

 \section{Derivation of the Hamiltonian}

-The Hamiltonian of the system \( H \) (eq. \ref{Ham}), can be implemented as an effective model of a three-level atom that interacts with the two modes of the cavity.
+The Hamiltonian of the system \( H \) (Eq. \ref{Ham}), can be realized as an effective model of a three-level atom that interacts with the two modes of a doubly resonant cavity.
 The system is illustrated in Figure \ref{fig:3level}.
-It comprises two atomic levels $\ket{g}$ and $\ket{e}$, the same as in Figure \ref{fig:2level}, as well as a third intermediate level, $\ket{i}$.
-The interactions between the atom and the fields are modeled using the standard one-photon Jaynes-Cummings model.
-In this model, the $\omega_0$ mode drives transitions between $\ket{g}$ and $\ket{e}$, whereas the $\omega_0/2$ mode drives transitions between $\ket{g}$ and $\ket{i}$ and between $\ket{i}$ and $\ket{e}$.
-Such a system can be implemented in artificial atoms, such as qutrits formed by superconducting circuits\cite{cyclic3,cyclic3_2,cyclic3_3}.
-The bidirectional arrows represent coherent transitions.
-The unidirectional arrows represent the incoherent processes including the atomic decay and incoherent pumping at rates given by $\gamma_1$ and $P$ respectively.
-The outcoupling rates of the $\omega_0$ and $\omega_0/2$ modes are denoted by $\kappa_1$ and $\kappa_2$.
+In addition to the two atomic levels $\ket{g}$ and $\ket{e}$, there is now a third intermediate level, $\ket{i}$, with $\omega_0/2+\delta$ above $\ket{g}$ (or $\omega_0/2-\delta$ below $\ket{e}$).
+The interactions between the atom and the fields are modeled using the standard Jaynes-Cummings model.
+In this model, the $\omega_0$ mode couples the atomic states $\ket{g}$ and $\ket{e}$, whereas the $\omega_0/2$ mode drives transitions between $\ket{g}$ and $\ket{i}$ and between $\ket{i}$ and $\ket{e}$.
+As discussed below, we also require $\delta$ to be sufficiently larger than all the coherent coupling strengths $g_1,g_3,g_4$.
+Such a system can be implemented in double quantum dots \cite{DQD} or artificial atoms such as qutrits formed by superconducting circuits\cite{cyclic3,cyclic3_2,cyclic3_3}.
+The bi-directional arrows in Figure \ref{fig:3level} represent coherent transitions.
+The unidirectional arrows represent the incoherent processes including the atomic decay and pumping at rates given by $\gamma_1$ and $P$ respectively.
+The outcoupling rates of the $\omega_0$ and $\omega_0/2$ cavity modes are denoted by $\kappa_1$ and $\kappa_2$.
 The Hamiltonian of the three-level system is:

 \begin{widetext}

 \end{widetext}

 \twocolumngrid